Efficient recurrent architectures through activity sparsity and sparse back-propagation through time: Results

 \subsection{Gesture prediction}

-We next evaluate our model on gesture prediction, which is a popular real-world benchmark for RNNs.
-Here and in the remainder of the experiments we used the discrete time version of EGRU, since it is easier to implement and use while retaining most of the advantages of the continuous time model.
-We use the DVS128 Gesture Dataset \citep{amir2017low}, where the inputs are defined as events.
-This dataset is widely used in neuromorphic research and enables us to demonstrate our model's performance and computational efficiency on event-based data.
-The dataset contains 11 gestures from 29 subjects recorded with a DVS128 event camera \cite{lichtsteiner2008128}.
+We evaluated our model on gesture prediction, which is a popular real-world benchmark for RNNs and widely used in neuromorphic research.
+The DVS128 Gesture Dataset \citep{amir2017low}, provides sparse event-based inputs which enables us to demonstrate our model's performance and computational efficiency.
+The dataset contains 11 gestures from 29 subjects recorded with a DVS128 event camera \citep{lichtsteiner2008128}.
 Each event encodes a relative change of illumination and is given as spatio-temporal coordinates of X/Y position on the $128\times128$-pixel sensor and time stamp.
-Raw event times were combined into `frames' by binning them over time windows of 25\,ms. Frames were then downscaled to $32\times32$ pixels using a maxpool layer.
+We combined the raw event times into `frames' by binning them over time windows of 25\,ms, and then downscaled them to $32\times32$ pixels using a maxpool layer.

-Unlike previous approaches that focused on a feedforward/RNN hybrid approach \cite{amir2017low,ghosh2019Spatiotemporal,innocenti2021temporal}, we focused on pure RNN based architectures following the work of \cite{he2020comparing}.
-A binary cross-entropy loss was applied with an additional regularization loss on the output gate to produce 5\% activity and the state variable $c$ to be slightly below the threshold.
-The models were trained using the Adam optimizer for 1000 epochs to verify their stability but typically reached a plateau performance after 200 epochs (see Supplement for further details).
-Due to this, backward sparsity as described in Section \ref{sec:sparse-computation} was calculated at epoch 100.

 Comparison of model performance on gesture prediction is presented in Table \ref{tab:dvsgesture}.
-The model had inherent activity-sparsity of ~70\% which the regularization increased to 90\% without significant performance decrease.
+The backward sparsity as described in Section \ref{sec:sparse-computation} was calculated at epoch 100.
 EGRU consistently outperformed GRU networks of the same size on this task by a small margin.
-Adding data augmentation (DA) by applying random crop, translation, and rotation, as previously done in \cite{innocenti2021temporal}, increased the performance to over $97\%$ of this pure RNN architecture, coming close to state-of-the-art architectures that even include costly AlexNet pre-processing.
+Adding data augmentation (DA) by applying random crop, translation, and rotation, as previously done in \cite{innocenti2021temporal}, increased the performance of pure RNN EGRU architecture to over $97\%$, coming close to state-of-the-art architectures without costly AlexNet pre-processing.
+We improved this result with a CNN feature extraction head adapted from ALexNet, DropConnect~\citep{DropConnect} applied to the hidden-to-hidden weights and Zoneout~\citep{zoneout2016}, outperforming \cite{innocenti2021temporal} with far fewer parameters and an order of magnitude reduction in MAC operations.
+Further experimental details, ablation studies and statistics over different runs can be found in the supplement sections~\ref{suppl-sec:exp-details-dvs}, \ref{sec:ablation-study} and tables~\ref{tab:suppl-dvsgesture}, \ref{tab:thr-ablation} respectively.